 Red glints danced through the dark chapel.
-Izzy loved how the room’s scarlet glimmer throbbed against the brown brick walls.
-She liked everything about the little sanctuary: the red-touched statues staring toward heaven, the sturdy mahogany pews, marble communion table set grandly in the middle, its hand-polished, brass candelabras clutching candles that spewed a misty white glow into the air.
+Izzy loved how the candle’s scarlet flicker throbbed against the brown brick walls.
+She liked everything about the little sanctuary: the red-touched statues staring toward heaven, the sturdy mahogany pews, the marble communion table flaunting hand-polished candelabras that sent a soft glow into the room.

-She remained chin to chest but dared to glance upward at the altar again.
-The mist had moved toward the back wall.
+She remained chin to chest but dared to glance upward again.
+The mist had travelled toward the back wall.

 Her mother, kneeling beside her, reached a hand back to stop her jittery legs, and Izzy wiggled into a straight position.
 She glanced around the dark room to see if anyone had noticed her mother’s silent chastising.

 Four other people knelt in prayer.
 Two she recognized, Fred and Jean.
-They volunteered every Sunday evening when Izzy’s mother often came.
+They volunteered on Sunday evenings when Izzy’s mother typically frequented the tiny side chapel.

 The woman, Jean, raised her eyebrows, smiled, and winked at Izzy.
 Her lips never stopped moving, and her fingers continued to work the rosary beads in her hands.
 Izzy smiled back.
-She liked the lady named Jean who never talked but often smiled and made funny faces when Izzy’s mother wasn’t looking.
+She liked the lady named Jean, who never talked but often smiled and made funny faces when Mama wasn’t looking.
 The woman’s husband, Fred, knelt somberly beside her, his head bobbing every few seconds as he tried not to doze off.

 She busied her mind with upcoming events.
 Concentrated on her brother’s basketball game, her swim meet, and Christmas.
 Christmas was the only time of year Mama bought toys or clothes other than school uniforms, and it was less than four months away now.
-What did she want this year?
+What did she want?

-Mama was “broke,” she had said.
-But Papa sent an envelope from Mexico last week, and Mama’s face lit up like the statue of St. Theresa when she had her vision of the Blessed Mother, so Izzy hoped she would get her bicycle, after all.
+Mama was “broke,” but Papa sent an envelope from Mexico last week.
+Mama’s face had lit up like the statue of St. Theresa when she had her vision of the Blessed Mother, so Izzy hoped to get her bicycle this year.

 She opened one eye.
 The filmy white mist had grown taller.
-Quickly she snapped her eye shut again, but her shoulders sagged in defeat.
+Quickly she snapped her eye shut, but her shoulders sagged in defeat.

-Mama had been scolding Izzy not to stare at the cloudy white haze all her life.
+Mama had been scolding Izzy not to stare at the cloudy haze all her life.
 But Izzy’s mind could never erase the white people—that’s what she called them because Mama simply wouldn’t tolerate her calling them angels or ghosts.
 Mama said never talk about them.
 Look away when they appeared.
-But Izzy found it impossible to ignore the white people who desperately wanted to give her messages.
+But Izzy found it impossible to ignore the white people, who desperately longed to give her messages.

-Reluctantly and defeatedly, she lowered her chin, turned her head, and opened her eyes.
+Reluctantly and defeatedly, she lowered her chin, turned her head sideways, and opened her eyes.

 The white lady looked directly at her.

-The white lady floated forward a bit and then transformed into the clear form of a thin, older woman with short hair.
+The white lady floated forward and gradually transformed into the clear form of a thin, older woman with short hair.
 She held a cigarette in one hand and made the motion of coughing violently.
-Izzy’s chest began to tighten.
-She thought the white lady, ghost, had died of lung disease.
+Izzy’s chest tightened.

-The woman swirled her hands and three letters appeared in the air.
+The woman swirled her hands and drew three letters in the air.
 NYC.
-Only the woman with the cigarette kept slashing the letters.
-Crossing them out.
+She slashed the letters with a harsh swipe, violently crossing them out several times.
 Then she wrapped her arms around the woman in the back pew.

 Her eyes shot open, and she shook her head free of the frightening vision.
 She glanced toward the mist.

-The white lady’s form swirled and danced.
+The white lady’s form whirled and danced.
 She spread her hands wide apart, and roses fell from her arms.
 She nodded toward Izzy, her eyes pleading.

 “Mama, does NYC mean New York City?”

-“Sh, yes, sit back and say your prayers, Izzy.”
+“Sh, yes, sit back and say your prayers.”

-“The gift skipped a generation and fell to you, Izzy,” he had said, once.
+“The gift skipped a generation and fell to you, Izzy,” he once said.

-“But Belo, I don’t want your darn-blasted gift,” she’d responded.
+“But Belo, I don’t want your darn-blasted gift.”

-Her grandfather had set one long finger against her lips and whispered, “Listen to the angels, Izzy, but be careful who you tell.
+Her grandfather had set one long finger against her lips to quiet her.
+“Listen to the angels, but be careful who you tell.
 They’ll come for you.”

 “Who will come for me?”